Nooberieno/DnD-Homebrew/content/classes-subclasses/monk.md

 ### Monastic Tradition feature
 At 11th level, you gain one feature granted by your Monastic Tradition.

-{% subclass_feature(subclass="Way of the Curse") %}
-### Black Flash
-_11th-level Way of the Curse feature_

-At 11th level, you gain the ability to perform a Black Flash, a critical strike infused with Cursed Energy that disrupts space and time.

-When you hit a creature with an unarmed strike, you can spend 4 Ki Points to turn the attack into a Black Flash.

-This attack is treated as a critical hit, and you add an extra 2d10 force damage (which isn't doubled due to a critical hit) to the damage roll.
-This additional damage increases to 3d10 at 17th level.

-{% end %}

 {% subclass_feature(subclass="Iai Chop") %}
 ### Iai Chop Form
 _11th-level Iai Chop feature_